pharo-project/pharo-launcher/doc/commands-cmd-line.md

 # Getting started
 Command line interface of Pharo Launcher is avaliable from directory, where launcher is installed.
-Pharo Launcher CLI can be executed using: `pharo-launcher.sh <command>` (choosing on of the commands above).
+Pharo Launcher CLI can be executed using: `pharo-launcher <command>` (choosing on of the commands above).
 ## 1. List Pharo images
-You can start listing Pharo images deployed by Pharo launcher by: `pharo-launcher.sh image list` This will give output like:
+You can start listing Pharo images deployed by Pharo launcher by: `pharo-launcher image list` This will give output like:
 ```
 #  Name                                             Architecture Pharo version Last modified